The railroad had built a line from Kenosha into downtown Milwaukee and to Wiscona in 1855, which connected to a line into Chicago.

 [Note: This document was prepared by Jeffrey A. Hess and Robert M. Frame III for the Wisconsin DOT.
 It is part of a project that was launched by the Wisconsin DOT in conjunction with the Federal Highway Administration.
 It was published by the Wisconsin DOT in 1986, in a report entitled Historic Highway Bridges in Wisconsin, Volume 1, on pages 103-108.]

-Regardless, the bridge is one of two double stone arches in Milwaukee County, the Other being in South Milwaukee, and built 11 years later.
+Regardless, the bridge is one of two double stone arches in Milwaukee County, the Other being in South Milwaukee, and built in 1883 and widened 1890 years later.

 The bridge was also reportedly used as an underpass during ice harvesting from the Milwaukee River.